jirikavi/AngularJS-Toaster/README.md

             };
     }])
     ```
      - Will use the `toast.directiveData` argument to accept data that will be bound to the directive's scope.
+The directive cannot use isolateScope and will
+     throw an exception if isolateScope is detected.
+All data must be passed via the directiveData argument.

         ```js
       // The toast pop call, passing in a directive name to be rendered